sanskaarsingh/sos-game/README.md

 SOS Multiplayer Game
 ====================

 A modern, real-time multiplayer SOS game built with Node.js, Express, and Socket.io.
-Play the classic letter-placement strategy game with friends across different networks!
+Play the classic letter-placement strategy game with friends, now with sound effects and multiple game modes!
 Live Link: <https://sos-game-43w5.onrender.com/>

 Features
 --------
-* Real-time Multiplayer: Play with friends across different networks
+* **Real-time Multiplayer**: Play with friends across different networks in a seamless experience.
-* Modern Dark UI: Sleek dark gray and orange color scheme
-* Responsive Design: Works perfectly on desktop and mobile devices
-* Smooth Animations: Beautiful transitions and hover effects
+* **Dual Game Modes**: Choose between **General Mode** (most points win) or **Simple Mode** (first to score wins).
+* **Immersive Audio**: Features 8-bit sound effects for game actions and a continuous background music loop, with a mute toggle for control.
+* **Rematch System**: Instantly start a new game with the same opponent from the game-over screen.
+* **Dynamic Animations**: Celebratory animations highlight newly formed 'S.O.S' sequences.
+* **Retro 8-Bit Theme**: A girly, pink-inspired retro theme with both light and dark modes.
-* Game Lobby System: Create or join games with unique IDs
+* **Game Lobby System**: Create or join games using unique 6-character IDs.
-* Score Tracking: Automatic SOS detection and scoring
-* Theme Toggle: Switch between dark and light modes
+* **Responsive Design**: Works perfectly on both desktop and mobile devices.

 Quick Start
 -----------